Marijuana Allergy Spreads With Legalization

 - Abdominal pain.

-- Paradoxical emetic response - nausea and vomiting, when usually, marijuana causes the opposite (relief to chemo patients, for example).
-Hot baths provide temporary relief, but all 31 case reports in one examination showed the patients with CHS bathed an average of 5 hours/day.
-They had to stop using cannabis to get better.
+- Paradoxical emetic response: Nausea and vomiting, when usually, marijuana causes the opposite (relief to chemo patients, for example).
+Hot baths provide temporary relief, but all 31 case reports in one examination showed that the patients suffering with CHS bathed an average of 5 hours per day.
+They had to stop using cannabis to get better and stop washing themselves.

 Symptoms of Allergy or Hypersensitivity